 - To decrease the risk of overfilling, follow the manufacturer’s guidelines in regard to the bird size.
 Most deep fryer pots are big enough to hold two whole chickens.

 - Before you fry the chicken, use injector kits to fill the inside of the chicken with flavorings.
 Marinate the chicken at least 24 hours before you fry it.
 Not willing to wait?
-Learn about how using a vacuum sealer can speed up the marinating process here.
+Using a vacuum sealer can speed up the marinating process.

 - Consider using peanut oil to deep-fry the chicken, because of its high smoking temperature.